 Step Four: Submission and Approval for HNR 499

-Once you have completed your proposal, you will login to an online database (link will be available soon) to fill out the proposal form and attach your proposal document.
+Once you have completed your proposal, you will login HERE (using your Grand Valley network ID) to an online form to fill out the proposal form and attach your proposal document.
 (Must be in .doc or PDF format.)
 Your proposal will first be sent to your advisor for approval and then forwarded on to the Honors College director, Dr. Chamberlain for final review.
 Both student and advisor will be e-mailed once the project is approved by the Honors director, or in the case that something is lacking from the application.
 Upon approval, students will be notified that they have been given permission (an override) in Banner to register for HNR 499 and the corresponding section based on credit hours.

 Step Five: Grading for HNR 499

 At the end of the semester, your project advisor will assess and grade your project.
 Your advisor will email your grade, along with a digital copy of your completed project, to the Honors Office.
 It is highly advisable that you plan to turn in a digital copy of your completed project to your advisor by the Friday before the next-to-last week of the semester so that you don’t scramble at the end, and so that you can be considered for Meijer Honors College project awards.